gramaziokohler/compas_timber/docs/tutorials/grasshopper/show.rst

 .. image:: ../images/gh_show_beam_face_index.png
     :width: 20%

-Displays the index of the beams.
-Based on a global list of the beams in the assembly.
+Displays the indexes of the Beams.
+Based on a global list of the Beams in the assembly.

 Show Beam Index